TariqHira/ab-test-booking/README1.md

 ## 🧪 Why Hypothesis Testing?

-In any A/B test, the key question is:
+The key question in business often is:

-> “Is the observed improvement real or just random noise?”
+> "Is the observed improvement real or just random noise?"

+In business, we frequently want to validate if a new strategy truly creates an improvement.
+But natural variation makes this tricky — especially for proportions (e.g., booking conversion rates).

 That’s where **hypothesis testing** comes in.

+---

 ### 🔍 What is Hypothesis Testing?

-Miss Reem knows that hypothesis testing is a statistical method used to make decisions or inferences about population parameters based on sample data.
+Miss Reem knows that it's impossible and impractical to run the experiment on the entire population.
+Instead, she can run an experiment on selected samples from the population.
+She's also well aware of the statistical method "hypothesis testing," which is used to make decisions or inferences about population parameters based on sample data.
 The process involves:

-- **Formulating two hypotheses:**
+1. **Formulating two hypotheses:**

    - **Null Hypothesis (H₀):** Assumes no effect or no difference (e.g., "There is no difference in conversion rates between the control and treatment pages").
    - **Alternative Hypothesis (H₁):** Assumes there is an effect or a difference (e.g., "The new pricing page increases conversions").

+2. **Designing the experiment:** Estimating the sample size based on Minimum Detectable Effect (MDE), Power, and Significance.

-- **Collecting data** from experiments or observations.
+3. **Collecting data** from experiments or observations.

-- **Analyzing the data** to determine whether the evidence is strong enough to reject the null hypothesis in favor of the alternative.
+4. **Analyzing the data** to determine whether the evidence is strong enough to reject the null hypothesis in favor of the alternative.

+---

+### 🧪 What is A/B Experimentation?

+Miss Reem decides to implement an A/B test — a practical form of hypothesis testing.
+It compares two versions (A and B) of a feature by randomly splitting users and measuring which performs better on a defined metric (like conversion rate).

+---

 ## 📊 Two-Proportion Hypothesis Testing (A/B Experiment)

-Two Proportion Hypothesis Testing is used to determine if there is a statistically significant difference between the proportions of a certain characteristic (conversion rate) in two independent groups.
+Two-proportion hypothesis testing is used to determine if there is a statistically significant difference between the proportions of a certain characteristic (e.g., conversion rate) in two independent groups.

 **When to Use It:**